This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 What about Apple Silicon MacBook Pros?

 For the majority of users, 8GB of RAM is enough.
-Unless you’re working with huge datasets, rendering high resolution video, compiling large amounts of code, or engaging in any other memory-intensive tasks, the 8GB M1 (Apple’s first generation Apple Silicon processor) MacBook Pro should serve you well.
+Unless you’re working with huge datasets, playing game s on laptop, rendering high resolution video, compiling large amounts of code, or engaging in any other memory-intensive tasks, the 8GB M1 (Apple’s first generation Apple Silicon processor) MacBook Pro should serve you well.

 Why the disparity between Apple Silicon and Intel processors?